 When to see a doctor

 - Sudden impacts.
 Wrist injuries often occur when you fall forward onto your outstretched hand.
 This can cause sprains, strains and even fractures.
 A scaphoid fracture involves a bone on the thumb side of the wrist.
-This type of fracture may not show up on X-rays immediately following the injury.
+This type of fracture may not show up on X-rays immediately after the injury.

 - Repetitive stress.
 Any activity that involves repetitive wrist motion — from hitting a tennis ball or bowing a cello to driving cross-country — can inflame the tissues around joints or cause stress fractures, especially when you perform the movement for hours on end without a break.
 De Quervain's disease is a repetitive stress injury that causes pain at the base of the thumb.